 SP4PHC in Indonesia

 SP4PHC is focused on improving purchasing through the national health insurance program in Indonesia, Jaminan Kesehatan Nasional (JKN), which covers over 80% of the population.
 Due to its escalating costs, there are growing concerns about the scheme’s long-term financial sustainability.
 Additionally, Indonesia has a high maternal mortality rate and family planning progress has stagnated.
 SP4PHC’s goal is to improve how JKN uses purchasing as a lever to increase access to and quality of family planning and maternal, neonatal, and child health services through the full range of public and private health providers.
-For more information, view our Indonesia overview presentation, one pager and factsheet.
+For more information, view our Indonesia overview presentation and one pager.
 To see how our SP4PHC team in Indonesia has helped its government respond to Covid-19, view our Covid-19 response page.

 SP4PHC has four key strategies to strengthen primary health care access and quality in Indonesia.